NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/metadata/index.md

 The vocabulary is Norwegian.
 Currently, the following values are allowed to define the type of name or entity though additional types may be added if needed:

-- `Person`
+- `person`
-- `Korporasjon` (organization)
+- `korporasjon` (organization)
-- `Konferanse` (conferance)
+- `konferanse` (conferance)
-- `Standardtittel` (uniform title. e.g., treaty, contract)
+- `standardtittel` (uniform title. e.g., treaty, contract)

 The role of the person or organization should be specified.
 Examples of roles include:
 author, composer, film director, photographer, creator, etc.

 The use of the role attribute should be meaningful for the data provider, reflect the metadata catalog or system being used, and follow consistent (standardized) formatting.

-Language code should be specified for the role.
-[ISO 639-3](https://www.iso.org/obp/ui/#iso:std:iso:639:-3:ed-1:v1:en) is used as the standard for indicating language when the `lang` attribute is applied.

 Explanation of *authority* information:
-- **Source:** The name of the authority file from which the value is taken, provided as a plain text string.
+- `source`: The name of the authority file from which the value is taken, provided as a plain text string.
-- **Code:** A unique identifier for the authority entry within the register, typically a numeric or alphanumeric code.
+- `code`: A unique identifier for the authority entry within the register, typically a numeric or alphanumeric code.
-- **URI:** A persistent link (URI) that points directly to the authority record from which the value is derived.
+- `URI`: A persistent link (URI) that points directly to the authority record from which the value is derived.

 **Examples:**